Meet the Residents

 Medical School: University of Virginia School of Medicine

-Areas of Interest in Child Neurology: Still exploring my options!
+Areas of Interest in Child Neurology: General child neurology

 Personal Interests: Traveling, running at Rock Creek Park, hiking in Shenandoah, and exploring new restaurants